-This article discusses a relatively new technology that is now being experimented with and deployed within high volume distribution center operations in Europe and the United States.
-The concept involves driverless mobile equipment (pallet jacks or forklifts) such that order selectors no longer need to get on and off of the vehicle as part of the picking process.
-This is emerging as an exciting new opportunity to improve the safety, ergonomics and productivity associated with full case order picking which is the most labor-intensive job in many distribution operations.
+This article discusses a technology that is being experimented with at distribution centers in Europe and the United States.
+The concept involves autonomous mobile robots (AMRs) such as pallet jacks or forklifts such that order selectors no longer need to get on and off of the vehicle as part of the picking process.
+Is this is an exciting new opportunity to improve the safety, ergonomics and productivity associated with full case order picking which is the most labor-intensive job in many distribution operations?
+Or is it a technology that is just a passing fad?

-In this article we review two companies (Kollmorgen and Seegrid) that have developed two different solutions for driverless mobile equipment.
-The technologies differ in their design and approach but they are both generating interest within industries that are characterized by labor intensive full case picking operations.
-We expect that you will be hearing significantly more about these solutions over the next decade.
+In this article we review two early market entrants (Kollmorgen and Seegrid) that have developed two different solutions for driverless or autonomous mobile equipment.
+The technologies differ in their design and approach but they are both generating interest within industries that are characterized by labor intensive order picking operations.
+We expect that you will be hearing significantly more about autonomous mobile robots in the years ahead.

 If you have ever witnessed a conventional high volume full case distribution center then you can appreciate just how hard the job of order selection can be.
 Without doubt, full case order picking is one of the most physically demanding jobs in the distribution industry because operators must repetitively lift and stack heavy cases of merchandise throughout the work day.
 In many distribution centers, it is not unusual for an order selector to pick 15+ tons (i.e. 30,000+ pounds) of product during a normal work shift.